rooklift/lc0_mitm/README.md

 # Security

-I wouldn't run this on a public-facing server, as the design allows the browser to send any command over UCI to the engine.
+I wouldn't run this on a public-facing server, if I were you, as the design allows the browser to send any command over UCI to the engine.